aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ## Associate With Pre-Existing CloudMap Services

-You may associate an ECS with a pre-existing cloudmap service.
+You may associate an ECS service with a pre-existing CloudMap service.
 To do this, use the service's `associateCloudMapService` method:

 ```ts
 const cloudMapService = new cloudmap.Service(...);